-- On a straight line drawn at approximately a 30-degree angle from the finishing line and up the beach. - On a series of lines 10 m behind and at right angles to the finishing line and 5 m apart.
+- On a straight line drawn at approximately a 30-degree angle from the finishing line and up the beach. - On a series of lines 10m behind and at right angles to the finishing line and 5m apart.

-As shown in the following diagram, the U-shaped course shall be approximately 400 m from start to finish.
+As shown in the following diagram, the U-shaped course shall be approximately 400m from start to finish.
 To ensure fair starts and finishes, alignment of the start line and finish line to the buoys may be altered at the discretion of the Chief Referee, depending on the prevailing sea conditions.

-The start line - a brightly coloured cord stretched between two poles approximately 40 m apart - shall be situated 5 m from the water's edge, centred on buoy number 1.
+The start line - shall be designated by a line in the sand between two poles or a brightly coloured cord stretched between two poles approximately 40m apart.
+The start line shall be situated approximately 5m from the water's edge and centred on buoy number 1.

-The finish line - between two flags positioned 5 m apart - shall be situated approximately 15 m from the water's edge, centred on buoy number 9.
+The finish line - between two green (or area coloured) flags positioned 5m apart - shall be situated approximately 15m from the water's edge, centred on buoy number 9.

-The swimming course shall be marked by buoys (as indicated on the diagram) the furthest situated approximately 170 m beyond knee-deep water.
+The swimming course shall be marked by buoys (as indicated on the diagram) the furthest situated approximately 170m beyond knee-deep water.
 Water distances may vary depending upon conditions.